-- Instructions FMV.S.X and FMV.X.S were renamed to FMV.W.X and FMV.X.W respectively to be more consistent with their semantics, which did not change.
-The old names will continue to be supported in the tools. - Specified behavior of narrower (<FLEN) floating-point values held in wider f registers using NaN-boxing model. - Defined the exception behavior of FMA(∞ , 0, qNaN). - Added note indicating that the P extension might be reworked into an integer packed-SIMD proposal for fixed-point operations using the integer registers. - A draft proposal of the V vector instruction-set extension. - An early draft proposal of the N user-level traps extension. - An expanded pseudoinstruction listing. - Removal of the calling convention chapter, which has been superseded by the RISC-V ELF psABI Specification [2]. - The C extension has been frozen and renumbered version 2.0.
+- Clarified purpose and behavior of high-order bits of fcsr. - Corrected the description of the FNMADD. fmt and FNMSUB. fmt instructions, which had suggested the incorrect sign of a zero result. - Instructions FMV.S.X and FMV.X.S were renamed to FMV.W.X and FMV.X.W respectively to be more consistent with their semantics, which did not change.
+The old names will continue to be supported in the tools. - Specified behavior of narrower (<FLEN) floating-point values held in wider f registers using NaN-boxing model. - Defined the exception behavior of FMA( $\infty$ , 0, qNaN). - Added note indicating that the P extension might be reworked into an integer packed-SIMD proposal for fixed-point operations using the integer registers. - A draft proposal of the V vector instruction-set extension. - An early draft proposal of the N user-level traps extension. - An expanded pseudoinstruction listing. - Removal of the calling convention chapter, which has been superseded by the RISC-V ELF psABI Specification [2]. - The C extension has been frozen and renumbered version 2.0.